gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-app/on_update.md

+---
+title: On Update
+order: 8
+---

-# On Cancel
+# On Update

-> Send cancellation request_id with reasons list in case of cancellation
-> request.
-Else send cancelled order object
+> Returns updated service with updated runtime object

 ## Overview

-> The BPP will send the cancelled order object to the BAP.
+> The BPP will send the updated order object to the BAP.

 ## Request

 ### URL

-> /on_cancel
+> /on_update

 ### Method